chidi4life/chidi4life.github.io/README.md

 I’m **Chidiebere Okereke**, a dedicated Administrative Assistant who supports entrepreneurs, nonprofit leaders, and professionals with reliable, efficient virtual assistance.

-- I wmanaged the cross functional priorities to reduce business bottleneck and drives smoother execution across teams
+- I managed the cross functional priorities to reduce business bottleneck and drives smoother execution across teams
 - I ensure seamless travel that reduces decision fatigue and keep the executive 100% focus on key deals
 - I run the backbone of the executive operations that keeps the company engine running smoothly behind the scene.
 - I partner with my executive to drive operational clarity and scale decision making across the businesses.